(This post contains affiliate links.)

 5 – Number recognition – Frog Jump

-I found these lily pads on Sparklebox and was able to add my own numbers (1-10) to their pattern.
+I found these lily pads and was able to add my own numbers (1-10) to their pattern.
 Then I laminated them and taped them to the floor.
 The boys had fun jumping from number to number.
-You can read about it here.
 We wore shoes to prevent slipping!
 If I’d do this again I would just laminate the plain lilypads and write with a dry-erase marker so I could choose different sets of numbers.
 You can find a pattern for lilypad to trace in this post.

 6 – Shapes – Pattern Block F